Voyager Elementary Technology

 Type a paragraph 3 to 5 sentences long about what you like about spring with supporting details why.
 Start a second paragraph and type 3-5 or more sentences.
 Make sure you use the touch typing skills you were taught as well as all the correct punctuation and paragraph indents your homeroom teacher taught you.
 Make your best effort on everything, including spelling.

 On the 2nd week, once you have at least 1 thick, indented paragraph, centered title, red line spelling corrections and the name of your document in the upper left corner, you may insert a drawing or search for a picture that matches what you wrote.
 Make your best effort on everything, including spelling.
-You may also experiment with changing to a different, readable font if you like, including colors.

 Google Docs 2